 For the same reasons as provided in 8.1 Equity Incentivisation and Ownership, it is not customary for the management team to hold shares, but where a management team is selling shares it holds, it normally provides the same level of warranties to the buyer as the private equity seller.

 To limit liability for warranties, survival periods, de minimis, basket and cap are all utilised in documentation and anti-sandbagging is generally a fiercely negotiated point.
-Survival periods for mid- to large-size deals that proceed via auction bids are typically 1.5 to 2 years, with longer periods usually granted for specific warranties on tax, labour, environment and compliance.
+Survival periods for mid to large-size deals that proceed via auction bids are typically one and a half to two years, with longer periods usually granted for specific warranties on tax, labour, environment and compliance.
 Regarding quantum limitations, the amounts can vary from deal to deal but rarely do caps go beyond 10%.
 Finally, on limitation on liability for known issues, while full disclosure of the data room as an exception to the warranties was not commonly accepted in the past, recently there has been an uptick in sellers who make such demands in conjunction with anti-sandbagging.

-As examined above, private equity sellers previously sought protections by bearing liability for breach of representations and warranties for a short term and having an escrow in place to back such obligations, but recently, private equity sellers have more often taken protection by making the buyer subscribe to W&I insurance and only bearing liability in the case of fraud.
+As examined above in 6.8 Allocation of Risk, private equity sellers previously sought protections by bearing liability for breach of representations and warranties for a short term and having an escrow in place to back such obligations, but recently, private equity sellers have more often taken protection by making the buyer subscribe to W&I insurance and only bearing liability in the case of fraud.
 W&I insurance has become commonplace in deals with private equity sellers in the past several years.

 However, where the seller is an overseas fund, the buyer must withhold capital gains tax but because the calculation of the withholding amount is based on the information provided by the seller, if tax is later collected from the buyer, the seller must indemnify the buyer thereon.
 Although insurance companies now offer products that cover liabilities stemming from capital gains tax, such risk is most commonly covered by a guarantee or an escrow for credit reinforcement provided by the overseas fund or its parent.